-The average cost of a divorce can range from between $1500 for an uncontested divorce to over $15,000 for a contested divorce.
 If you are like most people, you want to end your marriage as cost-effectively as possible.
-In the article below, you can learn some ways to save on the cost of a divorce.
+In the article below, you can learn some effective ways to save on legal fees and reduce the cost of getting divorced.

 Whatever happened to the $500 Divorce?
 Well, I can tell you that as our lives grow more complex, so do our divorces.
 As divorces become more and more complex, they become more and more expensive.
 So, is there anything we can do to save on legal expenses as we proceed through the minefield of divorce?
 The answer is a resounding, yes.
 The key is to know how many issues are out there and how we can resolve them to our satisfaction with the least amount of conflict.